Globe Life (GL)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For insurance companies, we look at pre-tax profit rather than the operating margin that defines sectors such as consumer, tech, and industrials.

-Over the last four years, Globe Life’s pre-tax profit margin has fallen by 4.8 percentage points, going from 19% to 23.8%.
-It has also expanded by 2.7 percentage points on a two-year basis, showing its expenses have consistently grown at a slower rate than revenue.
+Over the last five years, Globe Life’s pre-tax profit margin has fallen by 5 percentage points, going from 18.1% to 23.9%.
+It has also expanded by 2.2 percentage points on a two-year basis, showing its expenses have consistently grown at a slower rate than revenue.
 This typically signals prudent management.

-Globe Life’s pre-tax profit margin came in at 31.5% this quarter.
-This result was 5.7 percentage points better than the same quarter last year.
+In Q4, Globe Life’s pre-tax profit margin was 21.7%.
+This result was in line with the same quarter last year.

 8. Earnings Per Share